San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Vikings stats and trends

-- The Vikings have an against the spread record of 3-0 in their three games as an underdog of 3.5 points or more this year.
+- The Vikings have always covered the spread this year when underdogs by 3.5 points or more in three chances.

-- Minnesota's games this season have hit the over five times in 10 opportunities (50%).
+- Minnesota has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Minnesota is 6-1 against the spread and 4-3 overall when the team notches more than 22.2 points.
+- Minnesota is 6-1 against the spread and 4-3 overall when the team puts up more than 22.2 points.

 - The Vikings have six giveaways this season, while the 49ers have nine takeaways.